kvxb/ElfLoader/README.md

 * Must still build a valid stack (`argc`, `argv`, `auxv`, etc.)
 * Handle relocation of entry point and program headers correctly.

-You will need to load all the segments at a random offset.
-Beware of the auxv entries, some of them will need to be adjusted to the offset.
+You will need to load all the segments relative to a random base address Beware of the auxv entries, some of them will need to be adjusted to the offset.

 **Docs:**